Skip to main content Skip to footer

 What are the results?

-We are going on this journey alongside the hundreds of groups we fund, and our broader community.
-Here are a few outcomes since naming equity as a value that is making our work more racially equitable.
+We are going on this journey alongside the hundreds of groups we fund.
+Since we centered equity as a value, we are taking action to make our work more racially equitable.
+This includes:

 Setting goals and reporting wins.